oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Edm.Boolean contains(OrderedCollection,OrderedCollection)
 ```

-The `contains` function with string parameter values returns true if the
+The `contains` function with string parameter values returns `true` if the
 second string is a substring of the first string, otherwise it returns
-false.
+`false`.
 String comparison is case-sensitive, case-insensitive comparison
 can be achieved in combination with [`tolower`](#tolower) or
 [`toupper`](#toupper).

 The `contains` function with ordered collection parameter values returns
-true if the first collection can be transformed into the second
+`true` if the first collection can be transformed into the second
 collection by removing zero or more items from the beginning or the end
 of the first collection.